Need to know

 Doctors will bulk-bill concession card holders, children under 16 years of age and patients who have a suspected COVID-19 infection or are more vulnerable to COVID-19.
 This includes people:

-- required to self-isolate or self-quarantine
+- required to self-isolate or self-quarantine, or who have a suspected COVID-19 infection

 - 70 years or older